Esau Khamati Oriedo: Politics

 Esau Oriedo, the philanthropist and a literacy advocate, awarded bursaries to individuals from poor families who could not afford to pay fees to attend school.
 He encouraged the recipients of his bursaries to attend the LNC secular schools.
 These bursaries helped attract a plethora of bright students from poor homes to the secular education which soon led to the North Nyanza LNC government schools academically outperforming the parochial counterpart.
 Likewise, the North Nyanza LNC had its own scholarship program which he helped champion.
 The scholarship was mostly focused on higher education opportunities for talented students who could not afford to attend colleges such as Makerere Medical School at Mengo, present-day Uganda.
 The archetypical recipient of the North Nyanza LNC scholarships was Arthur Okwemba; a cerebrally brilliant young man who went to study medicine at Makerere Medical School.
 Mr. Okwemba personified the 15 percent of Makerere’ students who came from entirely illiterate and humble origins.
 Mr. Okwemba is an exemplification of Esau Oriedo's pioneering role in making both early and higher educational opportunity universally accessible for all students without regard to their origin or family societal status.

 After Kenya attained her independence, in 1963, he was elected to represent Emuhaya electoral area as councilor in the County Council of Kakamega District, present-day Western Province.
 He served multiple terms as a councilor—an elected member of Kakamega County Council; County Councils were local political governing federations of the newly restructured country, the new Republic of Kenya.

 Esau Khamati Oriedo was a pragmatically progressive and a dynamic political figure; a charismatic and transformational statesman who embraced change as opportunity to attain new frontiers in the sociopolitical and socioeconomic furtherance of the welfare of his native African people.
 He was quick to recognize the changing dynamics of the native African landscape, and contextualized the consequent inescapability of the new reality.
 Moreover, he presciently discerned that the traditional native sociopolitical and economic infrastructures were antiquated and demanded to evolve; elsewise, irreversible great peril would befall his people.

 As a politician, he was a pragmatic and effective colonial era and early post-colonial era politician.
-He served as a colonial era district representative in the District House Assembly known as the Local Native Council (LNC) of North Nyanza;Colonial Reports: The Official Gazette of The Colony and Protectorate of Kenya.
-London: His Majesty's Stationery Office, 10 June 1925. one of the 26 countrywide local native legislative units enacted by the colonial government in 1924.
+He served as a colonial era district representative in the District House Assembly known as the Local Native Council (LNC) of North Nyanza; one of the 26 countrywide local native legislative units enacted by the colonial government in 1924.
 In addition to being a district representative, he also served as the council's chairperson.